 Chance the Gardener in Being There is a man with mild mental delays who can't take care of himself, but he's dressed so well everyone assumes he's rich, and thinks everything he says is a profound statement.
-Subverted in that Chance himself was just responding in the only way he knew how and had no Delusions of Eloquence.
+Subverted in that Chance himself was just responding in the only way he knew how.

 Eric: I think vegetables can be very sensuous, don't you?
 Mrs. Wormer: No, vegetables are sensual.
 People are sensuous.

 In Sexy Beast Don Logan likes to think he's smarter than the protagonists, but his rapid-fire speech is half Cluster F-Bomb and half this, with needless extra words and non-words ("insinuendos") everywhere.